YufanYu2023/InterstellarScuffle/README.txt

-This game it made by:
+This game is made by:
 Mason McLeod
 Amy Little
 Yufan Yu